Radar: Frequency bands

 Antennas generally have to be sized similar to the wavelength of the operational frequency, normally within an order of magnitude.
 This provides a strong incentive to use shorter wavelengths as this will result in smaller antennas.
 Shorter wavelengths also result in higher resolution due to diffraction, meaning the shaped reflector seen on most radars can also be made smaller for any desired beamwidth.

 Opposing the move to smaller wavelengths are a number of practical issues.
-For one, the electronics needed to produce high power very short wavelengths were generally more complex and expensive than the electronics needed for longer wavelengths or didn't exist at all.
+For one, the electronics needed to produce high power very short wavelengths were generally more complex and expensive than the electronics needed for longer wavelengths or did not exist at all.
 Another issue is that the radar equation's effective aperture figure means that for any given antenna (or reflector) size will be more efficient at longer wavelengths.
 Additionally, shorter wavelengths may interact with molecules or raindrops in the air, scattering the signal.
 Very long wavelengths also have additional diffraction effects that make them suitable for over the horizon radars.
 For this reason, a wide variety of wavelengths are used in different roles.

 The traditional band names originated as code-names during World War II and are still in military and aviation use throughout the world.
 They have been adopted in the United States by the Institute of Electrical and Electronics Engineers and internationally by the International Telecommunication Union.
 Most countries have additional regulations to control which parts of each band are available for civilian or military use.

 Other users of the radio spectrum, such as the broadcasting and electronic countermeasures industries, have replaced the traditional military designations with their own systems.